 The cofounder relationship is a special one.
-It’s one of implicit trust; of relying on another person in almost every way possible; and of constant communication.
-A co-founder relationship requires hard work and can at times become turbulent.
+It’s one of implicit trust; relying on another person in almost every way possible.
+It requires near-constant communication and even then, it can become turbulent.

-And it is that potential turbulence that makes it so important for co-founders, no matter how well they know each other, to invest in the relationship.
-A successful business partnership is in many ways like a marriage.
-To thrive, both parties must work together, recognize their symmetrical values and complementary skills, and communicate their needs clearly on a daily basis.
+No matter how well you know each other, the potential for turbulence makes it so important for co-founders to invest in their relationship.
+To thrive, both parties must work together, recognize their symmetrical values and complementary skills, and communicate their needs on a daily basis.

-When approached with the reverent care that a true relationship deserves, a co-founder relationship will be stronger and in turn, so will the business.
-Let’s look at some of the strategies you can apply to ensure this is the case for your business.
+When approached with the care that a true relationship deserves, your co-founder relationship will be stronger and so will your business.
+Let’s look at some of the strategies you can apply to invest in your relationship with your co-founder.

 Fifteen minutes a day can go a long way in strengthening the bond between co-founders and keeping them on the same page, but it’s important to carve out larger chunks of time every few months for deeper introspection.
 Quarterly founder retreats are a perfect time to discuss subjects like the co-founder relationship, company mission, vision, and other higher-level items that might have changed in the last few months.